berthayes/iot/README.md

 ![Cloud IoT Architecture](https://github.com/berthayes/iot/blob/main/images/iot_arch.png)

 ## Configuring Your Environment
+### Prerequisites and assumptions
+The python scripts that talk to AWS use the boto3 library, which by default looks for your AWS credentials and confg in ```~/.aws/credentials``` and ```~/.aws.config``` .
+If you don't have these files already, see [this page](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) for information on how to get them.
 ### Editing yak_shaving.conf

 The ```yak_shaving.conf``` file is used by multiple scripts to create the example environment in AWS.